ok1341/Image-Captioning/README.md

 Visit our application: https://ok1341-image-captioning-app-vx288v.streamlitapp.com

 # Our machine learning project
 Hello, we are Jonas, Moritz and Ole.
-Together we have set ourselves the goal of building, explaining and presenting an image caption generator using Deep Learning and its Neural Networks.
-We use this subtype of machine learning as it is the closest to the way humans analyze images.
-The user has the option to upload any image to which our model will generate a caption as accurate as possible.
-After that, the user can vote whether the original or generated caption better reflects the image content.
-All results are displayed by means of a chart for further evaluation.
+Together we want to understand, build and present a caption generator using neural networks.
+We use this subtype of machine learning because it is closest to the way humans analyze images.
+How does the application work?
+The user has the option to either upload an image or select one from the dataset.
+Our model then tries to create a label that is as accurate as possible.
+To evaluate, the user can vote via a button which of the two captions they think better represents the image content.
+The results are displayed in a graph for viewing and further analysis.